 Mountain Guide ($1,000)

-- ten adults and all related children through age 17
+- 10 adults & all children through age 17

 - three free admission passes

 - Invitation to Patrons Circle receptions